 Custom Post Types

 Custom Post Types are just that – custom.
-So not every use of a CPT will function the same.
+So not every use of a CPT will function the same way.
 This is why WP-Members does not automatically attempt to manage CPTs in your installation.
 (Personally, I hate it when a plugin makes an assumption about what it thinks I want – don’t you?)

 In general, if a CPT operates similarly to a regular post or page, then blocking/unblocking should operate similarly as well.
 But compatibility in this area depends on the CPT in question.